BTEC Music Technology - Extended Diploma

 - Build a sampled drum kit in music software

 - Compose a sound track for a computer game

 - Write about the history of popular music

 It is important to consider what this course has to offer and whether it fits in with your plans as a musician, sound engineer or music producer.
-These are some of the important things that you will gain from this course.
+You will need to work hard to gain the skills you need to be successful and to get the results you are capable of.
+Here are some of the important things that you will gain from this course.

 - Listening skills to develop your ear

 Many of our students go on to study at degree level.
-Here are some of the universities they go to; Bath Spa University, Glamorgan University, ACM London, BIM, Confetti Institute of Creative Technologies, University of Westminster, UWE Bristol, University of Hertfordshire and LIPA.
+Here are some of the universities they go to; Bath Spa University, Glamorgan University, ACM London, BIM, University of Westminster, UWE Bristol, University of Hertfordshire and LIPA.
 Some students have gained work experience in the industry and continue to work on their own music production.